South Korea sees lowest new virus infections for 2 weeks

 South Korea, which has one of the world's largest coronavirus totals outside China, on Monday reported its smallest daily rise in cases for two weeks.
 A total of 248 cases were confirmed on Sunday, the Korea Centers for Disease Control and Prevention (KCDC) said.

-The increase took its total to 7,382.
-Each morning, the South announces how many cases were diagnosed the previous day, and gives an update every afternoon with the current day's figures so far.
-Sunday's figure fell for the third day in a row and was the lowest since late February.
+Each morning, the South announces how many cases were diagnosed the previous day, and gives an update every afternoon with the current day's figures so far -- 96 on Monday, taking the total to 7,478.
+The 248 figure for Sunday as a whole was the third consecutive daily fall and was the lowest for any single day since late February.

 A quarter of Italy's population was locked down Sunday as Rome announced infections soaring past 7,000 and deaths spiking to 366.
 The South has had 51 deaths, according to KCDC.
-Specialists say a key factor behind the South's much lower fatality rate from the virus relates to the profile of people being infected.
+Specialists say a key factor behind the South's much lower fatality rate from the virus relates to the profile of people being infected -- nearly half the country's infections are in people aged below 40.

-Most of the South's cases are connected to the Shincheonji Church of Jesus, a secretive religious group often condemned as a cult, many of whose members are women in their 20s and 30s.
+And most of the South's cases are connected to the Shincheonji Church of Jesus, a secretive religious group often condemned as a cult, most of whose members are women.
 But global figures show the virus is most deadly among older population groups, and in men in particular.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)